+0 Indicates success.

-Indicates an error.
+-1 Indicates an error.
 The signal mask of the process is unchanged. errno is set to one of the following values:

+• FINVAL The value of the hew argument is

 - EINVAL The value of the how argument is not equal to one of the defined values. - EFAULT The set or o_set argument points to a location outside the allocated address space of the process.